Improving the Usability of Large Scale Graph Visualisation

 User Research and Proposed Solution for Case Study

-Meanwhile, if you are interested to find out more about the proposed solution to large data visualization to enhance usability and how the solution could be applied to real-world applications such as the Identity Access Management (IAM) Graph, feel free to reach out to me for a case-study and design process walk-through.
+Meanwhile, if you are interested in finding out more about the proposed solution to large data visualization to enhance usability and how the solution could be applied to real-world applications such as the Identity Access Management (IAM) Graph, feel free to reach out to me for a case-study and design process walk-through.

 Mockup 01 (2)